Somerset Rivers Authority’s purpose, history and funding

 This major 20-year blueprint for progress was drawn up during the awful floods of 2013-14.

-The Flood Action Plan called for the development of a “future governance and funding model – a ‘Somerset rivers board’ – working with local partners including Environment Agency, Internal Drainage Boards and relevant stakeholders.”
+This 2014 Flood Action Plan called for the development of a “future governance and funding model – a ‘Somerset rivers board’ – working with local partners including Environment Agency, Internal Drainage Boards and relevant stakeholders.”

 Somerset Rivers Authority was duly launched on January 31, 2015 as a pioneering partnership of local Flood Risk Management Authorities.

-With the formation of the SRA, the scope of the Flood Action Plan was widened to include the whole of Somerset.
+With the formation of the SRA, the scope of the 2014 Flood Action Plan was widened to include the whole of Somerset.

-- Maintain access for communities and business
+- Maintain access and connections during times of flood for communities and businesses across Somerset.

-The SRA does not take away any of its partners’ existing responsibilities or accountabilities (nor any of Somerset landowners’ existing responsibilities or accountabilities).
+In pursuing these objectives, the SRA does not take away any of its partners’ existing responsibilities or accountabilities (nor any of Somerset landowners’ existing responsibilities or accountabilities).
 They all continue.

 To repeat: the SRA does extra – not instead.